-If you’re in the market for a personal trainer — or a Pilates instructor, or any type of fitness class of any sort — you’ve probably wondered how many times per week you should attend.
+If you’re in the market for a personal trainer in Philadelphia — or a Pilates instructor, or any type of fitness class of any sort — you’ve probably wondered how many times per week you should attend.
 The answer may not be as short as you would like.
 There are many factors that go into making such an important decision about this investment in your health.

 The first and most obvious factor in deciding how many times per week to train would be your budget.
 By looking closely at your expenses, you may realize your budget is bigger than you think.
 By cutting down on things like going out to eat or going out for drinks, you’ll not only save money for training, but you’ll also be helping your cause by improving your health.
 Another important thing to remember is that you’re paying for the results you want.
 Maybe training one more time per week will stretch your budget to an uncomfortable level, but if it actually gets you the results you’re looking for, isn’t it worth it?
 Many have wasted years and hundreds or thousands of dollars on things that haven’t worked, so if it costs a little bit more to finally reach your goal, you may find it’s well worth the money.